 Every year, the Indiana Landmarks conducts a tour of the Century of Progress homes, and it is ALWAYS SOLD OUT!
-However, there’s a talk on Friday Night.
+However, there’s a talk on Friday Night that holds a larger audience at the Tourism Center in Chesterton.
+View of the Homes from The Beach Youtube Video Short:

-The tour admits you to the first floor of the Florida Tropical, Rostone, Armco Ferro and Cypress houses.
+The tour admits you to the first floor of the Florida Tropical, Rostone, Armco-Ferro and Cypress houses.
 As you can tell by their names, the houses at the fair promoted products for residential living—Florida’s beachy appeal, and artificial stone, enameled steel, and cypress wood as building materials.
+These five remaining Century of Progress homes include:

 Four of the five houses looked wildly modern in 1933, so ahead of their time that they remain modern-looking today.
-The Cypress House, honoring its material, looks like a rustic log cabin, albeit with modern amenities.
+The Cypress House, designed by architect Murray D. Hetherington, honors its material, looks like a rustic log cabin, albeit with modern amenities.
 To save the structures, Indiana Landmarks leased them from the National Park Service, then subleased four to people who have restored them in exchange for long-term leases.

 For a deeper immersion, come on Friday evening, September 27 7pm – 9pm to hear talks on the Century of Progress, the houses, and their restoration.
 There’s a fee of $10.